Turn off "Hide in Navigation". Then, consider:

 Unfortunately, that was not the last of the nonsense coming out of Colorado.
 In 2015 CDOT removed from their inventory a one-mile segment of US 6 in Rifle, turning it over to the City for maintenance.
 On this map, US 6 runs horizontally along the north bank of the river, and you can see that there is no red line where it passes through the main part of Rifle: |

-Across the U.S. there are many, many segments of US routes like that (i.e. they are maintained not by the state DOT but rather by a more local entity, such as a county, a township, a city, etc.) I am not aware of any other state that reports those situations to AASHTO, but for whatever reason CDOT felt the need to get AASHTO involved.
+Across the country there are many, many segments of US routes like that (i.e. they are maintained not by the state DOT but rather by a more local entity, such as a county, a township, a city, etc.) I am not aware of any other state that reports those situations to AASHTO, but for whatever reason CDOT felt the need to get AASHTO involved.
 And rather than simply reporting it to AASHTO, they actually asked AASHTO to decommission this one-mile segment of US 6.
-AASHTO should have responded, "This is of no concern to us, and we are not going to create a tiny discontinuity in the middle of a 3200-mile route simply because it's maintained by a municipal government.
+AASHTO should have responded, "This is of no concern to us, and we are not going to create a tiny discontinuity in the middle of a 3200-mile route simply because it is maintained by a municipal government.
 If you don't want to allow a local government to signpost a US route, then you are welcome to move US 6 traffic onto I-70, but US 6 must be a continuous route."
-So how did AASHTO actually respond?
+So, what was AASHTO's actual response?
 Well, they... just approved it.
+Shaking my head in disbelief.

 Research and/or photo credits: Tom Fearer; Dale Sanderson